metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 **Miami covers if**
 Tua and company can string together multiple scoring drives through short passes
 \- AND -
-Miami's coverage people can haggle some turnovers from Cam.
+Miami's coverage people can haggle some turnovers from Cam, with some assistance from blitzes.

 ***